-4.2.2.4.1 Protected Species - Birds
+4.2.2.3.1 Protected Species - Birds

-Ten species of marine and coastal birds are listed as threatened under the ESA and are present within the project locations proposed in this RP/EA (Table 4-4): least tern; Eastern black rail; piping plover; roseate tern; red knot, northern aplomado falcon, everglade snail kite, whooping crane, red-cockaded woodpecker, and wood stork.
-Roseate terns forage offshore and feed by plunge-diving, often submerging completely when diving for fish; restoration activities are unlikely to affect their feeding.
-Eastern black rails are usually found in higher elevation wetlands along the Gulf of Mexico coast, but have been present in coastal salt marsh (USFWS 2018); although they spend more time further inland, restoration activities could overlap with parts of their habitat range.
+Nine species of marine and coastal birds listed as threatened or endangered under the ESA are present within the project locations proposed in this RP/EA (Table 4-4): eastern black rail, piping plover, roseate tern (Sterna dougallii), red knot, northern aplomado falcon (Falco femoralis septentrionalis), everglade snail kite (Rostrhamus sociabilis plumbeus), whooping crane (Grus americana), red-cockaded woodpecker (Leuconotopicus borealis), and wood stork (Mycteria americana).
+Roseate terns forage offshore and feed by plunge-diving, often submerging completely when diving for fish.
+Therefore, restoration activities are unlikely to affect their feeding.
+Eastern black rails are usually found in higher elevation wetlands along the Gulf of Mexico coast, but have been present in coastal salt marsh (USFWS 2018).
+Although they spend more time further inland, restoration activities could overlap with parts of their habitat range.
 The eastern black rail is an extremely cryptic species, which has made it challenging to establish a specific habitat area within its broader potential range.
 The northern aplomado falcon is present on the southern portion of the Texas Gulf Coast and down into Mexico.
 The Everglade snail kite is found in the southern portion of the Florida Gulf Coast.
 The whooping crane has a winter population on the Texas coast and Florida coast (Audubon 2020).
 The red-cockaded woodpecker occurs in all five Gulf of Mexico states in mature pine forests (e.g., longleaf and loblolly pines).
 The wood stork is present on the Florida Gulf Coast year-round and post breeding spreads across to other parts of the Gulf of Mexico coast.

-Piping plover, least tern, and red knot are shorebirds and are the most likely to be affected by the restoration activities due to the specific areas they inhabit.
+Piping plover, and red knot are shorebirds and are the most likely to be affected by the restoration activities due to the specific areas they inhabit.
 The five Gulf of Mexico coastal states have designated critical habitat for wintering populations of piping plover.
 These wintering habitats primarily include intertidal beaches and flats between low tide and high tide (USFWS 2001a).
-The piping plover does not breed on the Gulf of Mexico coast; rather, different sub-populations breed in the Great Plains, Great Lakes, or Atlantic Coast.
-Least terns most commonly nest in beach habitats, both coastal in coastal areas and along inland rivers and water bodies.
-Least terns breed throughout the Gulf states, as well as along most of the East Coast.
+The piping plover does not breed on the Gulf of Mexico coast; rather, sub-populations breed in the Great Plains, Great Lakes, or Atlantic Coast.
 Red knots breed in the Canadian Artic and then winter in southern climates, ranging from the East coast of the United States to South America (USFWS 2014).
 This wintering and associated migratory habitat includes the U.S. Gulf of Mexico coast.
-Red knot populations have experienced impacts from increased harvesting of horseshoe crabs, a main food source.
-The eastern black rail has been observed throughout the Gulf states, which provides year-round habitat (eBird 2020; USFWS 2018).
+Red knot populations have experienced impacts from increased harvesting of horseshoe crabs (Limulidae), a main food source.
+The eastern black rail has been observed throughout the Gulf of Mexico states, which provides year-round habitat (eBird 2020; USFWS 2018).

-4.2.2.4.2 Protected Species - Sea Turtles
+4.2.2.3.2 Protected Species - Sea Turtles